 Well, if you’re looking to hide away working on your own in an office and never speak to anyone, this is probably not the place for you!
 If on the other hand you’re keen to be part of a team and get involved with all aspects of the firm, we’d love to meet you.
 All I’d say is be yourself – I’m pretty certain you’ll fit in.
 Oh, and use spellcheck!

 Tell us an interesting fact about you

-I’m just about to travel the world for a year while continuing to work for GJE, remotely!
-I’ll be living in 12 different cities, one month each, starting in Kuala Lumpur and finishing up in Buenos Aires, travelling with 74 other people as part of the Remote Year community.
+I’ve just completed a year travelling round the world while continuing to work for GJE, remotely!
+I lived in 12 different cities, one month each, starting in Kuala Lumpur and finishing up in Buenos Aires, travelling with 74 other people as part of the Remote Year community.